 This program is offered by the Department of Finance & Economics of Rutgers Business School-Newark and New Brunswick.
 Five research centers are associated with the Department: the Blanche and Irwin Lerner Center for Pharmaceutical Management, the Center for Real Estate, the Center for Research in Regulated Industries, the Rutgers Financial Institutions Center, and the Whitcomb Center for Research in Financial Services.

 A master's degree in economics, computer science or mathematics is a plus.
 Students with a limited background in either economics or finance should consider the Master of Quantitative Finance.
 MQF students take some of the same courses as our doctoral students.
-It is also possible to take up to four of our doctoral courses as a non-degree student.
 Taking our doctoral courses as non-degree or MQF students does not, however, guarantee subsequent admission into our doctoral program.

 Additional enrollments may be required:

 - Students are sometimes required to enroll in non-degree courses to improve their English or their writing.
 They may also need to enroll in the non-degree course Teacher Training Seminar as part of their preparation for teaching.
 These enrollments require payment of tuition, but they do not count towards the 72 credits required for the degree.

 - Students must enroll in 26:390:689 every semester until they have defended a dissertation proposal.
 This registration requires their attendance in the Finance department's weekly seminar.
 A grade is given, but the enrollment is for zero credits and no tuition is charged.